 Here’s what I’ve learned about taking the meet-up, showing up, sucking it up and just going; most of the time I enjoy myself, it gets me out of my sweats and sleep shirt (I’m so super purdy during the work day) and provides social interaction, information exchange (what their watching on Netflix) biz ideas you’ve never thought of.
 See, I work alone all day, in front of a computer and I DO need adult interaction to keep my social skills sharp, wouldn’t want to turn into a Ms. Socially Awkward.
 New clients, networking, going to conferences, all need “Katie the extrovert” to show up.
 Why am I writing about this?
 Recently I heard the term “introvert-extrovert” which referred to a new term, *ambivert, it’s a word… Google it!

 Soooo, I have decided I am an ambivert (I think my daughter is too, shhh I’m not supposed to talk about her) and here’s why.
-I am socially cool, I can jump start a convo with a stranger, I can grab a mic and share my thoughts or blast out “We are family” at Rockbox in front of a crowd, I feel fairly confident with my fashion choices and I can shimmy up on any group of people and feel comfortable.
-However, I find people annoying, I need “my space” a lot, I love working alone in my home office, I’m a book worm and a tech nerd… I also shrink away from groups when someone is over-powering everyone (don’t you just hate those people?), I LOVE wine o’clock alone, and it takes me forever to leave the house.
+I am socially cool, I can jump start a convo with a stranger, I can grab a mic and share my thoughts or blast out “We are family” at Rockbox in front of a crowd.
+I feel fairly confident with my fashion choices and I can shimmy up on any group of people and feel comfortable.
+However, I find people annoying, I need “my space” a lot.
+I love working alone in my home office and I’m a book worm and a tech nerd… I also shrink away from groups when someone is over-powering everyone (don’t you just hate those people?).
+I LOVE wine o’clock alone, and it takes me forever to leave the house.
 Secretly I think it’s because I don’t want to be “on” most of the time.
 I hope you learned a little something from my personality confession, maybe you can relate.
 Hated this post?
 Don’t care! jk 😉